attrill20/FPLFixtureCalendar/README.md

 Side Project - A FPL Fixture Calendar that shows the upcoming fixtures for each Premier League team and ranks them based on their difficulty.
 I aim to use this side project to practice my React, JS and CSS skills.
 Will eventually merge with the official FPL API or perhaps even create my own one to practice more advanced back-end skills.
 Any suggestions welcome!

 To run: Clone repo, navigate to FPL-fixtures folder and enter 'npm start' in command line.
-Will start the server and load the site in browser
+Will load the site in browser (the serverless function is delpoyed on Vercel in a seperate repo)

-Deployed at: https://fpl-fixture-calendar.vercel.app/ (currently under production - doesn't show data, unless local server is running)
+Deployed at: https://fpl-fixture-calendar.vercel.app/ (currently under production - not reactive on mobile yet)

 E-mail address: attrill20@gmail.com